cepthomas/SbotDev/README.md

 - `sbot_common.py` contain miscellaneous common components primarily for internal use by the sbot family.
   This includes a very simple logger primarily for user-facing information, syntax errors and the like.
-For debugging, `tracer.py` is more useful.
   The `sbot_common.py` in this repo is the master and is copied to other repos that use it upon update.
   Submodules were considered but seemed more complex than a simple copy-op.
 Fight me.